-provided, however, that as a condition precedent to receiving the payments and benefits provided for in this Section 4(f)(ii) (other than payment of the Accrued Obligations), Executive shall first execute and deliver to the Company and RRI a general release agreement in a form that is satisfactory to the Company and RRI, and all rights of Executive thereunder or under applicable law to rescind or revoke the release shall have expired no later than the date specified in such release, which shall either be twenty-eight (28) days or fifty-two (52) days, dependent upon the circumstances, after the date of termination.
-If Executive fails to timely execute the release, all payments and benefits set forth in this Section 4(f)(ii) (other than the payment of the Accrued Obligations) shall be forfeited.
+provided, however, that as a condition precedent to receiving the payments and benefits provided for in this Section 4(e)(ii) (other than payment of the Accrued Obligations), Executive shall first execute and deliver to the Company and RRI a general release agreement in a form that is satisfactory to the Company and RRI, and all rights of Executive thereunder or under applicable law to rescind or revoke the release shall have expired no later than the date specified in such release, which shall either be twenty-eight (28) days or fifty-two (52) days, dependent upon the circumstances, after the date of termination.
+If Executive fails to timely execute the release, all payments and benefits set forth in this Section 4(e)(ii) (other than the payment of the Accrued Obligations) shall be forfeited; provided, further, that notwithstanding anything in this Agreement to the contrary, if Executive receives severance payments and benefits under the Red Robin Gourmet Burgers, Inc. Executive Change in Control Severance Plan (as such plan may be modified, amended and/or restated from time to time), Executive shall have no right to receive the payments and benefits under this Section 4(e)(ii).

-Notwithstanding any other provision contained in this Agreement, if Section 4(f)(iii) applies to Executive, this Section 4(f)(ii) shall not also apply.